volkamerlab/KinFragLib/notebooks/kinfraglib/README.md

 ### `4_4_combinatorial_library_comparison_chembl.ipynb`

-In this notebook, we want to compare the combinatorial library to the ChEMBL 25 dataset in order to find exact matches and the most similar ChEMBL molecule per recombined ligand.
+In this notebook, we want to compare the combinatorial library to the ChEMBL 33 dataset in order to find exact matches and the most similar ChEMBL molecule per recombined ligand.

+### `4_5_combinatorial_library_consrtuct_ligand.ipynb`
+In this notebook, we showcase how the molecules described via fragment and bond indices the combinatorial library can be build into `rdkit` molecule objects.